Portable dosimeters for monitoring of exposed people

 Today, in 2018, the IRSN Dosimetry Lab carries out approximately 1,200,000 annual RPL dosimeter analyzes.
-Most of these are individual RPL dosimeters, but there are also room dosimeters for workplaces, job dosimeters used to study the radiation environment before a new job is started.
+Most of these are individual RPL dosimeters, but there are also room dosimeters for workplaces, job dosimeters used to study the radiation environment before a new task is started.
 (NB : IRSN is the french Institute of Radioprotection and Nuclear Safety)

 Other articles on the subject « Dosimetry »